 Battle of Gettysburg

 Hill’s first test as a corps commander came five weeks later at the Battle of Gettysburg (July 1–July 3, 1863).
 Hill’s soldiers opened the battle when they engaged Brigadier General John Buford’s cavalry on July 1.
-Hill has been the subject of some criticism for his decision to engage the Union forces at Gettysburg before the Confederate army was fully joined for battle.
+Hill has been the subject of some criticism for engaging the Union forces at Gettysburg before the Confederate army was fully assembled for battle.
 On the third day of the battle, two-thirds of the units that took part in the deadly frontal assault on Cemetery Ridge were part of Hill’s 3rd Corps.

 Battle of Bristoe Station